rdarida/cross-7zip/7zip/README.md

 # Included 7-Zip (v24.09) Binaries

 ## Binary Renaming Convention

-To standardize binary names across platforms, the extracted 7za.exe files from the official 7-Zip archives have been renamed as follows:
+To standardize binary names across platforms, the extracted 7-Zip binary files from the official 7-Zip archives have been renamed as follows:

 ### Windows

-7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager

 Download: [https://7zip.org/a/7z2409-extra.7z](https://7zip.org/a/7z2409-extra.7z)